Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 #### Q51.
 When using the OFFSET command, you specify an offset distance and then select the object you want to offset.
 How do you then specify which side of the original object to offset?

-- [x] Use the Tab key to alternate which side you want to offset to.
+- [ ] Use the Tab key to alternate which side you want to offset to.
+Then press Enter (Windows) or Return (Mac) to confirm.
-- [ ] Then press Enter (Windows) or Return (Mac) to confirm.
+- [ ] Move the cursor to the appropriate side of the original object and the OFFSET command automatically offsets that side.
 - [ ] Right-click and use options on the shortcut menu.
-- [ ] Click to the side of the original object where you want the offset object to appear.
+- [x] Click to the side of the original object where you want the offset object to appear.

 #### Q52.
 When using the ELLIPSE command with the Axis, End, and Center methods, how many axes are needed to form an ellipse?